google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 Pitch or ‘musicality’ has to do with the note with which we pitch a word or phrase.
 Steering away from a monotone and varying your pitch when appropriate grabs attention and emphasizes what you want to express.
 It also helps convey the urgency or novelty of what you’re saying.

 Pace is the speed at which you talk.
-The pace is also helpful drive emphasis.
+Pace can also be helpful to drive emphasis.
 For instance, when you want to highlight an important point, slow down and speak distinctly.

 Next is power.
 Regardless of whether you speak quietly or loudly in day-to-day conversation, being able to project your voice while presenting is a clear sign of confidence.
 It is impossible to ‘whisper’ and still be heard.